TheCyberLocal/STRling/bindings/python/README.md

 ## The Next Generation of Regular Expressions

 STRling is a powerful next-generation syntax designed as a user interface for writing regular expressions (RegEx) with an object-oriented approach.
 STRling is a simpler syntax than RegEx while maintaining the same underlying power and flexibility, making string validation more intuitive and less error-prone.
+Best of all, STRling syntax substitutes valid RegEx patterns, making it fully compatible with all traditional RegEx libraries and methods.

 ### Why STRling?